mbecerra1/gis/README.md

 [![LinkedIn Badge](https://img.shields.io/github/repo-size/mbecerra1/gis)

 #### **Spatial Minds, Data Discoveries - an explorer who merges the worlds of data and geography.**
-+ 👩‍🏫 I am a visiting assistant professor in the Graduate School of Geography at [Clark University](https://www.clarku.edu/)
++ 🎓 I am a second year grad student in MS GIS Geography at [Clark University](https://www.clarku.edu/)

 + 🎓 PhD in the Department of Geospatial Information Sciences @ [ ).